 US Youth Soccer ODP and US Youth Soccer National League alum shines at next level

-A popular opinion among soccer coaches is that the game is the best teacher.
+A popular thought among soccer coaches is that the game is the best teacher.
 Rose Lavelle provides truth to that theory.

 The U.S. Under-20 Women’s National Team midfielder and 2013 Big Ten Freshman of the Year has displayed determination and endless effort to get to where she is at today.
 Her hard worked paid off on Jan.
 19, as she helped the United States win the CONCACAF U-20 Women’s Championship crown — earning the Golden Ball as Tournament MVP in the process.